 - Do not forget to follow the instructions written in the back part of the product.

 - Do not store the product in a place wherein the temperature is too high or too low, affecting the product’s chemical components.

 Cons of Using Disinfecting Wipes

 Disinfecting wipes are composed of ethanol, atomic number 17, and quaternary ammonium compounds.
-The quaternary ammonium compounds "quats" cause or stimulate respiratory disorder, eye illness, mucous membrane bruises, etc. Apart from its handy features, one should be careful in using it not on your skin, especially in the face, because it has chemical ingredients that could cause serious injuries.
-Almost all types of disinfecting wipes have that warning “Keep out of reach of children,” which means we should be cautious in using them.
+The quaternary ammonium compounds “quats” cause or stimulate respiratory disorder, eye illness, mucous membrane bruises, etc. Apart from its handy features, one should be careful in using it not on your skin, especially in the face, because it has chemical ingredients that could cause serious injuries.
+Almost all types of disinfecting wipes have the warning “Keep out of reach of children,” which means we should be cautious in using them.
 Know more about wipes here!

 We cannot deny that disinfecting wipes are of great help in our homes.
 Plus, they are hygienic buddies anywhere we go.
 However, if we depend solely on this product for disinfecting, there are many things that we should take into consideration.
 First, we should know the difference between the definition of cleaning and disinfecting.